Business Continuity Plans

 Business Continuity Planning Information Notice

 At Franklin Templeton Investments, we recognize how heavily our clients rely on our services.
 We also recognize that the unexpected can and does occur, from simple outages to major incidents affecting multiple sites.
-We have successfully supported critical business activities during disruptions of normal business processes from both natural and man-made disasters, including hurricanes, fires, September 11th and other events.
+We have successfully supported critical business activities during disruptions of normal business processes from both natural and man-made disasters, including hurricanes, fires, Super Storm Sandy to September 11th and other events.
 We want you to know that we have plans in place to help safeguard your assets and protect vital account information in the event of a business disruption.

 Franklin Templeton Investments (FTI) Contingency Planning Guidelines